rng-guy/NFSMWBartender/README.txt

-v1.9.03: Clarified logic of spawn-table copying in "LIMITATIONS" section of README v1.9.04: Corrected mislabelled spawn tables in "LIMITATIONS" section of README v1.9.05: Rephrased a couple more parts of the README to remove ambiguity
+v1.9.03: Clarified logic of spawn-table copying in "LIMITATIONS" section of README v1.9.04: Corrected mislabelled spawn tables in "LIMITATIONS" section of README v1.9.05: Rephrased a couple more parts of the README to remove ambiguity v1.9.06: Fixed a few more minor wording inconsistencies in README